directus/directus/docs/guides/real-time/getting-started/index.md

+---
+description: "Learn how to get started with Directus' real-time functionality."
+---

 # Getting Started With Real-Time

 Directus' WebSockets and GraphQL Subscription interfaces allow for real-time updates across clients.
 You can execute